 - Do engineering—Apply engineering practices both in-side and outside the engineering classroom

 - Learn about the engineering profession—Interact with engineering professionals and make site visits to engineering workplaces to understand the life of an engineer in industry

-- Actively build your engineering expertise—Build a sense of belonging with the engineering profession and other engineers by taking advantage of the experiential opportunities at FSE (e.g., Hack-a-thons offered by Devils Invent, Engineering Projects in Community Service, Undergraduate Teaching Assistant/ Section Leader, Grand Challenges Scholars Program, Peer Tutor, etc).
+- Actively build your engineering expertise—Build a sense of belonging with the engineering profession and other engineers by taking advantage of the experiential opportunities at FSE (e.g., Design experiences or hack-a-thons offered by Devils Invent, Engineering Projects in Community Service, Undergraduate Teaching Assistant/ Section Leader, Grand Challenges Scholars Program, Peer Tutor, etc).

 Selected recipients will be in a cohort of peer scholars for all four years of their undergraduate program and form a supportive self-efficacy network of scholars.
 This scholarship experience is designed to help you become a successful Fulton Schools of Engineering graduate with strong academic and leadership skills to enhance your expertise in your chosen profession.
 These scholarships are made possible through the generous support of donors to the Ira A. Fulton Schools of Engineering.

 Note: You must be continuously enrolled in an Ira A. Fulton Schools of Engineering (FSE) undergraduate program in order to have your scholarship renewed for the next academic year.
 Any break in enrollment will result in a loss of your scholarship.